 The Mae Surin Waterfall

-Hmm… so how can I say this?
+Hmm… So how can I say this?
 The waterfall is superb, but we were a little disappointed because the path that allowed us to go down to its foot was closed.
-So for 200B we only had access to an observation platform that is still relatively far away.
+So for 200 bahts, we only had access to an observation platform that was still relatively far away.
 We let you judge on the picture… this is as close as we could get to the waterfall!

 Day 6: from Mae Chaem to Chiang Mai

-The detailed map of our Mae Hong Son loop:
+The detailed map of our Mae Hong Son loop

-That’s it, this time the loop is closed 🙂
+That’s it, the loop is closed 😉!

-If you want to find all the practical information on the loop as well as our budget for these 6 days, go this way!
+If you want to find all the practical information about the loop and our budget for these six days, go this way!
 If you have any questions or have tips on the area if you have done this loop, don’t hesitate to leave a comment!